dappnode/DAppNodeDocs/docs/user/product-manual/community.md

     <img src="../../../../img/community_view.png"/>
 </p>

-## Discord Channel
+## Discord Server

-On Discord, you can ask anything you want about DAppNode.
-You can get the invitation to the Discord channel [here](https://discord.gg/c28an8dA5k).
+On Discord, you can ask anything you want about DAppNode, and it's the best place to find support.
+You can get an invitation to our Discord Server [here](https://discord.gg/dappnode).

-## Grants

-If you want to contribute with DAppNode you can do it with gitcoin grants.

 ## Community Treasury